Curtis Mayfield discography: Chart hits by Mayfield

+"—" denotes releases that did not chart or were not released in that territory.

 Chart hits by other artists written by Mayfield

 Mayfield was a prolific composer.
 In addition to writing or co-writing almost all of the hit singles he had as a member of The Impressions and as a solo artist, Mayfield also wrote (and sometimes produced) numerous hits for other artists.
 The following is a list of chart hits, arranged chronologically, that were written (or co-written) by Curtis Mayfield and performed by artists other than Mayfield and/or The Impressions: